TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 3- Next up, some Data Enrichment as well.

-> 👍 It not only parses JSON logs, but also enriches the logs by adding some context to it, like namespace, the pod name, tags etc.  Implementing some sort of filters to transform the log records, and remove sensitive data (like passwords, and secret keys)
+> 👍 It not only parses JSON logs, but also enriches the logs by adding some context to it, like namespace, the pod name, tags etc.  Implementing some sort of filters to transform the log records, and remove sensitive data (like passwords and secret keys)

+### _Buffer configuration and overflow management_

 4- The third phase is more around buffer configuration.
 It should efficiently handle bursts of log data.
 How? 🤔 We've specified limits on total buffer size, in terms of both total and chunk size, flush behaviour and retry strategies.